 - Food trucks are considered in designated parking stalls.
 This program is operated separately.
 Visit Booking Food Truck Stalls for more information.

 Vendors are encouraged to operate in many of our parks and greenspaces.
-However, due to capacity such as parking, some parks cannot accommodate any further vendors.
+However, due to capacity such as parking and congestion, some parks cannot accommodate any further vendors.
 Several of our parks are at capacity, and vendors may be directed to parks other than their preferred choice.

 Electrical access is limited in park settings; electrical connection to on-site power may require a City electrician and material at an additional cost to the vendor.